nyifvi1/FPGA-based-Digital-Design/README.md

 # FPGA-Based Digital System Design

-This project implements a custom digital system on the Intel Altera DE2-115 FPGA board.
-The system is based on a custom ISA and is composed of a synchronous multi-cycle controller and a combinational datapath.
-It includes a PWM output unit and connects to board peripherals such as switches, LEDs, and 7-segment displays.
+This project implements a digital system on the DE2-115 FPGA board.
+The design is based on the custom ISA and includes both combinational and synchronous components.
+The system is fully verified in simulation and hardware using ModelSim, Quartus, and SignalTap.

 ## Project Structure

-- `DUT/` – RTL VHDL modules for the controller, datapath, and supporting logic
+- DUT – RTL design files of the digital system
-- `TB/` – Testbenches for simulation of functional behavior
+- TB – Testbench file used to simulate the full system
+- SIM – ModelSim scripts and waveform configurations
+- DOC – Project documentation: README and Lab4 report
-- `SIM/` – Scripts and files for simulation setup and waveform analysis
+- Quartus – .sof, .sdc, and SignalTap setups for hardware testing

-## System Architecture
+## System Description

-The digital system is divided into two main parts:
+The system is composed of:

-1. **Control Unit (FSM)** – Issues control signals across multiple clock cycles according to decoded instruction
-2. **Combinational Datapath** – Performs ALU operations, routing between registers and memory

-Additional components include:
-- Instruction Register
-- Program Counter (PC)
-- ALU
-- Register File
+- A top-level design integrating both combinational and synchronous subparts
+- A combinational datapath that implements ALU, logic, and shift operations
-- PWM Generator
+- A synchronous PWM output unit

+## Input/Output

+- Inputs: 10 switches (SW), 4 pushbuttons (KEY)
+- Outputs: 10 LEDs (LEDR), 6 seven-segment displays (HEX0–HEX5), PWM output (GPIO pin)
+- Clock: 50 MHz on-board oscillator

 ## Features

-- Execution of instructions over multiple clock cycles using a custom FSM-based controller
-- Support for a custom-defined instruction set architecture (ISA)
+- Fully combinational datapath (with wrapper registers for timing analysis)
+- 16-bit custom ISA
-- PWM signal generation based on control inputs
+- PWM output module integrated under ALUFN control
-- Full simulation support with waveform viewing in ModelSim
-- Synthesizable and deployable on the DE2-115 FPGA board

-## FPGA I/O Mapping
+- Quartus RTL viewer and resource usage per block

-- Input: Switches and Pushbuttons
+- Critical path and Fmax analysis
-- Output: 7-segment display, LEDs, PWM (audio out)
-- Clock and Reset: Derived from board defaults
-- I/O mapping is described in the design specification PDF (see figures 2–6)

-## How to Run

-1. Compile all VHDL sources in `DUT/` using Quartus
-2. Use `TB/` to simulate behavior in ModelSim
+- Functional simulation in ModelSim
-3. Load compiled design to DE2-115 via JTAG
-4. Use switches to control input and observe outputs on display and PWM
+- On-board verification using SignalTap

 ## Tools Used

-- **Language**: VHDL
-- **Simulation**: ModelSim
-- **Synthesis**: Intel Quartus Prime
+- Intel Quartus Prime Lite Edition 21.1 (Intel FPGA IDE)
+- ModelSim
+- SignalTap Logic Analyzer
-- **Board**: DE2-115 FPGA Development Board
+- DE2-115 FPGA board (Cyclone IV)

-## Documentation
+## References

-- [`FPGA based Digital Design.pdf`](FPGA%20based%20Digital%20Design.pdf) – full spec including architecture diagrams, ISA, and interface details
+- LAB4 task definition.pdf – full assignment specification and ISA reference

-## Author

-This project was developed as part of an academic lab in FPGA and digital system design.